shipt/py-volley/docs/docs/models/overview.md

 - JSONSerializer converts the bytes to dict: {"hello":"world"}

 - PydanticModelHandler is the default handler.
-User creates pydantic models for input and output data with the following definition:
+User creates Pydantic models for input and output data with the following definition:

 ```python